earth6r/Analytics0001/README.md

 - remove multiple tabs
 - google docs has the right order
 - fix up the whole design, add sections, nice looks, easy on the eyes, etc. - might not need sections to be cleaner and minimal
-- make the booking-detilas page look like a traditional settings page and remove the cards of all the items, make it boxless
+- make the booking-details page look like a traditional settings page and remove the cards of all the items, make it boxless
 - when expanded, make the ui different to not make it stretched
 - if an existing data entry exists, it should be in read mode, not write mode but in booking-details page, everything is read mode until edit trigger is clicked
+- i need meeting notes and next steps for property tours as well in mobile view

 LOW PRI:
 - filter by host